Code-Institute-Submissions/user-centric-webpage/README.md

 During development I have tried to stick to the structure that I initially created along with the purpose and aims of the site in mind.

+When finalizing the HTML or CSS I used W3schools to make sure that the two different files are correct and have
 <h2>Bibliography</h2>

 This section will contain all of the websites and pages that I have visited to be able to complete my User Centric Model.
 I use these websites to research properties and adjectives.
 To make sure I am using the correct words whilst programming.